-Design and Neurodiversity – live online course
+Design and Neurodiversity – Online

 Aim

+This live online course explores the principles of designing for neurodiversity and wellbeing.
+Neurodiversity is a term to cover the diversity of human minds and cognitive function and can include dyslexia, dyspraxia, Autism spectrum condition and ADHD.
 We will investigate the relationship between neurodiversity and the built environment, how design affects and can respond to these issues and how this relates to legislation including the Equality Act 2010.

 Course dates